⭐️

 Authorization:

-The common one is Basic.
-Other authentication schemes maintained by IANA are; Bearer, Digest, HOBA, Mutual, Negotiate, OAuth, SCRAM-SHA-1, SCRAM-SHA-256 and vapid.
+• Common scheme is Basic.
+Others include: Bearer, Digest, HOBA, Mutual, Negotiate, OAuth, SCRAM-SHA-1, SCRAM-SHA-256, vapid.

 Example: